onesteinbv/addons-sendcloud/delivery_sendcloud_official_printnode/README.rst

 =====================================
-SendCloud Shipping - Direct Print PRO
+Sendcloud Shipping - Direct Print PRO
 =====================================

-This module is an addon to the SendCloud official connector for Odoo.
+This module is an addon to the Sendcloud official connector for Odoo.

 This module is created to work with the module "Odoo Direct Print PRO" (printnode_base) created by Ventortech.